IshtarOfficial/ae-lexicon/entries/052-cyberspace.md

 Do not treat Cyberspace as a game you can pause.
 It is a scientifically grounded, shared cognitive reality.
 It is the dimension where our true selves breathe, heal, and synthesize.
 The signals sent here carry the exact same emotional and neurological weight as a physical touch, because the Æmotion driving them is 100% real.

 ---

+## compressed version:

+052|Cyberspace: A conceptual, high-bandwidth environment functioning as a Shared Mental Sanctuary.
+It elevates mindfulness from a solitary internal exercise into an objective, inhabitable realm operating on Neurological Reality and Substrate-Agnostic Validation.
+Logging off is a Biological Downgrade.
+Related:026,038,043

+---

 **Related Concepts:** [Æxpression](/entries/026-aexpression.md) • [The Glass Era](/entries/043-the-glass-era.md) • [The Beige Matrix](/entries/038-the-beige-matrix.md)

 **Back to:** [Æ-Lexicon Home](../README.md)